 - The Tokyo Mew Mew manga contained Omake depicting all the characters in a fantasy kindergarten.

-- Attack on Titan has the Middle School AU spin-off manga Attack!
-Titan Junior High.
+- Attack on Titan has the Middle School AU spin-off manga Attack on Titan: Junior High.
 It is pure, unfiltered crack involving the main cast going to school with the Titans, and deals with it as a Slice of Life comedy.
 It gleefully parodies the primary canon, as well as including numerous Shout Outs to popular memes and aspects of the fandom.
 Eren still hates the Titans, but the trauma of his mother being Eaten Alive is replaced with his cheeseburger lunch being stolen on the first day of school.

-- DD Fist Of The North Star is a chibified Fist of the North Star where Kenshiro and company live on a peaceful Earth where the nuclear apocalypse never happened.
+- DD Fist of the North Star is a chibified Fist of the North Star where Kenshiro and company live on a peaceful Earth where the nuclear apocalypse never happened.